xnm/blog/README.md

 npm run build
 ```

-Then deploy your dist foler in github pages repository.
+Then deploy your dist folder in github pages repository.